Beginning the Trek to Tanzania

 I only brought a backpack with me on this trip so once the crowd had mostly cleared from the plane it took me no time at all to collect my things, get off of the plane, and head towards customs.

 Sometimes going through customs takes hours and other times you breeze through it.
 Thankfully this time it was the latter and once I was through passport control I situated and assembled my backpack, got my coat on, and found my way to the RER B train that I was to take into the city.
 I had done a bit of reading about the Metro and had learned that it can be difficult to use the automated kiosks with American credit cards.
 So instead of fighting with a machine I bought my ticket à Paris at a ticket window with a human using some Euros that I had brought with me.
 After I had my ticket I got on board my train.
-There were lots of tired looking commuters on the train ride into Paris.

 I was in the company of sleepy commuters on the RER train as it traveled through the outskirts of Paris through scenery that still looked no different to me than the other places that I’ve been.
 In fact, what I was seeing reminded me a bit of the outer boroughs of New York City.
 After a while the train eventually sunk down below the streets leaving me with nothing but the wall of the subway tunnel to look at.